rod-chapman/SPARKNaCl/README.md

 * The code retains the "constant time" algorithms from TweetNaCl, but (I would argue) are far more readable.
 See [SPARKNaCl.Utils.Pack_25519](https://github.com/rod-chapman/SPARKNaCl/blob/master/src/sparknacl-utils.adb) for example.

 * The proof of type safety is "complete" in that the SPARK verification tools discharge all verification conditions for all the contracts and type-safety conditions in the code.
 In less formal terms, "type safety" means that the code definitely contains no buffer overflow, numeric overflows, division by zero, or anything else that would normally give rise to an exception at run-time in Ada.
-* The proof requires use of all three main proof engines supplied with SPARK (CVC4, Z3 and Alt-Ergo).
+* The proof requires use of two of the main proof engines supplied with SPARK (CVC4, Z3).
 No one of these is capable of discharging all the VCs on its own.
 * The code contains no undefined behaviour, and does not depend on any unspecified behaviour.
 Additionally, there is no "erroneous behaviour" and no "bounded erors", such as reading uninitialized data.
 * The NaCl test suite has been re-implemented and passes.